Table of Contents

 | Use as INCLUDE or EXCLUDE targeting |

 Site ID | Exchange specific ID for the website.
 Depending on how the publisher segments this inventory, the site ID could be a single domain or multiple domains.
-Required that you prepend exchange abbreviation, for example “rp/12345”. | Use as INCLUDE or EXCLUDE targeting |
+Required to prepend exchange abbreviation, for example “rp/12345”. | Use as INCLUDE or EXCLUDE targeting |

 Site ID List | List of Site IDs.
 To create a list: